ManeliFotoutan/graph_coloring/README.md

 - The algorithm uses **depth-first search with backtracking** to find a valid coloring under these constraints.
 - The resulting graph is saved as an image file named `graph_plot.png`.

-For a detailed description of the algorithm, design decisions, and analysis, please refer to the problem_coloring graph.pdf file.
+For a detailed description of the algorithm, design decisions, and analysis, please refer to the [problem_coloring graph.pdf](./problem_coloring%20graph.pdf) file included in this repository.
 ##  Output

 The output graph is saved as a PNG image with: